-Many high voltage lines have transformers tapped to the line serving as an economic approach to the supply of customer
+Many high voltage lines have transformers tapped to the line serving as an economic approach to the supply of customer load.
+A typical configuration is shown in the figure below.

 Figure 9-1: TYPICAL HV LINE CONFIGURATION

 Two distinctly different approaches are available, Distance Backup and Distance Supervision, depending on which concerns are dominant.
 In either case, the distance function can provide a definite time backup feature to give a timed clearance for a failure of the L90 communications.
 Additionally, a POTT (Permissive Over-reaching Transfer Trip) scheme can be selected and activated after detection of an L90 communications failure, if an alternate lower bandwidth communications channel is available.